What is an oval diamond cut look like?

 Ovals and Color

 When it comes to color grades in ovals, I think it’s unfair to suggest that you need to be up in the ‘D-G’ color range.
-Many people will say that to go below a ‘G’ is looking for trouble, but I personally think that you can get a stunning ‘H’ or even ‘I’ if you don’t mind having a tiny lick of color in the stone.
+Many people will say that to go below a ‘G color’ is looking for trouble, but I personally think that you can get a stunning ‘H color’ or even ‘I’ if you don’t mind having a tiny lick of color in the stone.

 As you can see below, the I color still faces up lovely and will look wonderful in any color metal you choose.
 Going lower than an I will show some more face-up warmth, but that's always up to personal preference.
 A J or K will still look great in yellow gold (and save you some $).